 How many books may a student obtain?
 Accordion Closed

-Students are only allowed to borrow up to six books per semester.
-There is a limited amount of funding available each academic year, so the actual number of books may vary.
-Applications will be considered on a first come-first serve basis.
+Students are allowed to borrow up to six books per semester.
+As there is a limited amount of funding available each academic year, the actual number of books may vary.
+Applications will be considered on a first come-first served basis.

-Students are approved for the Book Loan Program based on a combination of factors that include but are not limited to: 1) eligibility, 2) financial need, 3) date complete application was submitted and 4) past borrower history.
+Students are approved for the Emergency Textbook Loan Program based on a combination of factors that include but are not limited to: 1) eligibility, 2) financial need, 3) date complete application was submitted, and 4) past borrower history.

 Notification of award/denial

-Applications are accepted starting 7 days prior to the start of term.
-The priority application deadline is the drop with a “W” date (approximately 9 days after the start of the semester); and the final application deadline is the administrative drop deadline (21st day into the semester).
+Applications are accepted starting seven days prior to the start of term.
+The priority application deadline is the drop with a “W” date (approximately nine days after the start of the semester); and the final application deadline is the administrative drop deadline (21st day into the semester).

-- An additional email will be sent to confirm or deny a student’s qualification for the Book Loan Program along with additional steps for qualification.
+- An email will be sent to confirm or deny a student’s qualification for the Emergency Textbook Loan Program.

-- Books will be purchased beginning the 2nd week of classes and not sooner.
+- Books may be purchased beginning the second week of classes.

-- Failure to return the book(s) will result in a CHARGE to the student’s LOUIE account for the total value of the unreturned books on the date of purchase.
-This may result in a HOLD on the student’s account, which could prevent future registration for classes or access to unofficial transcripts.
+- Failure to return the book(s) will result in a charge to the student’s LOUIE account for the total value of the unreturned books based on the date of purchase.
+This may result in a hold on the student’s account, which could prevent future registration for classes or access to unofficial transcripts.
 This may also result in a reduction of other financial aid received in the academic term.

 - Students who damage or lose books must purchase a new copy of the book(s) or this will result in a charge to the LOUIE account for the replacement cost of the book(s) at the time of replacement.